johan-sorman/Windower-addons/addons/automacro/README.md

 ## To Do ##

-`Add feature to configure addon via settings file`
+~~Add feature to configure addon via settings file~~

+## Settings ##

+By default settings.xml will set wait to 6 seconds.
+This can be configured in `data/settings.xml` file.